 As your story progresses, you may find in your hero’s biography untapped wells of strength, previously undisclosed facts that might alter the situation, even characters from the hero’s past who might take unexpected and relevant action.

-But most of all, the biography tells you the story because character is so entwined with plot that it’s impossible to create one without the other.
+But most of all, the biography tells you the story because the character is so entwined with the plot that it’s impossible to create one without the other.